 In addition, the Selling Shareholders named in this prospectus or their respective donees, pledgees, transferees, designees, distributees, or other successors in interest may sell, in one or more offerings pursuant to this prospectus, up to an aggregate of 3,107,751 of our common shares that were previously acquired as further described herein.
 The Selling Shareholders or their respective donees, pledgees, transferees, designees, distributees or other successors in interest may, from time to time, sell, transfer or otherwise dispose of any or all of these common shares, including on any stock exchange, market or trading facility on which the shares are traded or in privately negotiated transactions at fixed prices that may be changed, at market prices prevailing at the time of sale or at negotiated prices.
-Information on the Selling Shareholders' and "Plan of Distribution" in this prospectus.
+Information on the Selling Shareholders and the times and manners in which they may offer and sell our common shares are described under the sections entitled "Selling Shareholders" and "Plan of Distribution" in this prospectus.
 While we will bear all costs, expenses and fees in connection with the registration of the common shares, we will not receive any of the proceeds from the sale of our common shares by the Selling Shareholders.